auloa/vlm/README.md

 **Larger models.** TinyLlama at 1.1B is the main capacity constraint.
 A 7B+ instruction-tuned LM with LoRA adapters and the same projector architecture would likely close most of the grounding gap.

-**Schema flexibility.** BoL schemas vary by carrier and shipper.
-The CORD-native schema approach generalizes — include the target schema in the prompt at inference time and train the model to extract whatever schema it's shown.
+**Schema flexibility.** Bills schemas vary by source.
+Including the target schema in the prompt at inference time and train the model to extract whatever schema it's shown.
+_

 ## Project Structure